Do you need more gift ideas for friends and family members who are hard to shop for? Would they be interested in pursuing better health and longevity?

 Health Gift Ideas ($$$): Quantified-Self Wearable Devices

 Wearable devices monitor health, encourage healthy habits and provide alerts when necessary.
-You most certainly can find something they won’t have from this list of the top 7 medical wearable devices.
+You most certainly can find something they won’t have from this list of the top health monitoring devices.

 These devices track sleep, fitness, stress, blood pressure, body fat, heart health, body temperature, balance and brain activity.
 You may want to have someone get them as a gift for you too.
 It is pretty cool to see the data from your body and use it to change your behaviors and enhance your life.